helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 > **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemons` database,
 > including all their data, before recreating and populating them.
 It does not modify tables in other databases.

-Running `etc/schema.sql` is a prerequisite for the demo.
-When using the optional container setup above, this single command runs the local script as the demo user:
+When using the optional container, run the schema script as the demo user:

 ```shell
 docker exec -i postgres \